What degree do you need to be a hotel manager?

 A bachelor’s degree in hospitality from Les Roches will give you the knowledge, skills and practical experience you need to help you excel.

-Our specialised hospitality programs will provide you with hands-on experience and modules that will help you build essential knowledge in hotel management.
+Our specialized hotel manager qualifications programs will provide you with hands-on experience and modules that will help you build essential knowledge in hospitality.

 Nothing compares to real-world experience.